Recruiting PhD Students for 2025 - Information Visions Lab

 There is more to write about advising than space practically allows, but feel free to email me

-Why should I choose information science?
+Why should I choose Information Science?

 Love people?
 Love technology?
 You’ll fit in perfectly.
 Information science is the study of the relationships between people, places and technology and how they are intertwined.
 Our data-driven, interdisciplinary approach—drawing on social science, computer science and the humanities—allows students to develop the conceptual understanding and practical skills needed to succeed in a future characterized by new ways of working, communicating and creating.
 A degree in information science enables students to imagine what technology makes possible, invent new ways to use technology and positively impact the world. - CU Information Science homepage